Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsection{Outline of Proofs}

 Broadly speaking, the proofs utilize two main tools.
 The first is a generalization of the turning number of a regular curve in the plane that applies to regular curves in surfaces.
-The generalization to surfaces was originally introduced in~\cite{Reinhart1960, Reinhart1963, Chillingworth1972}, though the self-contained presentation given in Section~\ref{sec:Loop-Weights} is based on the work of Cairns and McIntyre~\cite{McIntyreCairns1993}.
+The generalization to surfaces was originally introduced in~\cite{Reinhart1960, Reinhart1963, Chillingworth1972}, though the self-contained presentation given in Section~\ref{sec:Loop-Weights} is based on the work of Cairns and McIntyre~\cite{CairnsMcIntyre1993}.
 The turning number enables the self-intersections of a curve to be counted mod 2.
-The second tool is the theory of heaps of pieces introduced by Viennot~\cite{Viennot1986}, to which an introduction is given in Appendix~\ref{sec:Heaps}.
+The second tool is the theory of heaps of pieces introduced by Viennot~\cite{Viennot1986}, which is briefly recalled in Appendix~\ref{sec:Heaps}.

-After dealing with preliminary definitions and conventions in Section~\ref{sec:Preliminaries} the paper proceeds in four main steps: \begin{itemize} \item Section~\ref{sec:Even-Decomposition} introduces \emph{loops}, which are a type of orientable subgraph, and establishes the equality of the generating function for even subgraphs with a weighted generating function for collections of edge-disjoint loops.
+After dealing with preliminary definitions and conventions in Section~\ref{sec:Preliminaries} the paper proceeds in four main steps: \begin{itemize} \item Section~\ref{sec:Even-Decomposition} introduces \emph{loops}, which are a type of orientable subgraph, and establishes the equality of the generating function for even subgraphs with a weighted generating function of collections of edge-disjoint loops.
+The results presented here are not new, but are included to keep the paper self contained.

 \item To study the weighted generating function of collections of loops, Section~\ref{sec:Loop-Weights} considers loops as curves in a surface $\surface$.
 Utilizing the turning number of a curve on a surface, the weight on collections of loops is factored into a sum of weights, each of which is multiplicative on collections of loops.